YelChristensen/typescript-eatout/README.md

 The app was built using **"create-react-app"**.
 At the moment the app is only web-based.
 I used **React Hooks** for this project and **Material UI** for styling.

 The app uses two open source **APIs** (no keys required).
 First, **https://postcodes.io/** checks if the entered postcode is valid.
-If it is, the same API converts the user entered postcode into lat-long, then a list of venues and their food hygiene ratings is obtained from **https://api.ratings.food.gov.uk/**.
+If it is, the second API call converts the user entered postcode into lat-long, then a list of venues and their food hygiene ratings is obtained from **https://api.ratings.food.gov.uk/**.
 As these APIs are open source, there is a limited number of calls that can be made in a certain period, so if you get an error 403, try again the next day.

-This was going to be a front-end only app, but I had to set up a proxy server in order to deal with CORS.
+This would have been a front-end only app, but I had to set up a proxy server in order to deal with CORS.

 ### Installation and set-up